-American popular music legend Marty Robbins impacted country music for over 40 years with his mighty voice and a truly diverse sound that incorporated the singer’s interest in Spanish and Hawaiian music.
+American popular music legend Marty Robbins impacted country music for over 40 years with his mighty voice and a truly diverse sound that incorporated his interest in Spanish and Hawaiian music.

 Born Sept.
-25, 1925 in Glendale, Arizona, Martin David Robinson’s God-given talents earned him a reputation soon after his 1947 exit from the Navy.
-He soon had his own radio and television shows in Phoenix.
+25, 1925, in Glendale, Arizona, Martin David Robinson's God-given talents earned him a reputation shortly after his 1947 exit from the Navy.
+He soon had his own radio and TV shows in Phoenix.
 A TV episode featuring Little Jimmy Dickens inspired the diminutive one to land Robbins a deal with Columbia Records.

 Aside from those hits, here's 15 more that best display the varied talents of an all-time great singer, songwriter and guitarist.

 When he wasn't telling stories about drifters, Robbins added Hawaiian (see "My Isle of Golden Dreams") and Spanish flavor to country music's hodge-podge of global influences.

 He wasn't a typical singing cowboy, aside from a musical yarn about "Billy the Kid" and a great cover of "Red River Valley," but Robbins consistently told tales that showed an understanding of cowpokes' search for cool water, true love and financial stability.

 This is one of several picks off 1959's crossover album Gunfighter Ballads and Trail Songs.
 As demonstrated by this classic, the collection of songs added some film soundtrack grit to the Western half of country & Western.
 The album had a 1960 sequel that's anchored by "San Angelo."